SaaS Security Best Practices: Auth, Data Isolation and Compliance

 Layer 2: Database Layer (PostgreSQL RLS)

-PostgreSQL Row-Level Security policies act as a safety net โ even if application code has a bug, the database refuses to return another tenant's rows.
+PostgreSQL Row-Level Security policies act as a safety net.
+Even if application code has a bug, the database refuses to return another tenant's rows.
 Set a session variable for the current tenant before executing queries.

 -- Enable RLS on all tenant tables